Alternatives to leather from animal skins

 This material is made largely of cacti grown in Mexico, where its makers support natural biodiversity.
 No trees have been cut down for the plantation, which relies on rain rather than irrigation.

-The material is made up of dried cactus powder, backed on woven material, including recycled material options, and coated with polyurethane to make a more sustainable leather alternative.
+The material is made up of dried cactus powder, backed on woven material, including recycled material options, and coated with polyurethane to make a lower impact yet durable leather alternative.

 Grape or wine 'leather'